fasrc/ood-containerized-rstudio-server/Singularity/test_sing_images.md

 - ` ~/R/ifxrstudio/RELEASE_<version>/`
 - `~/.virtualenvs/`

+Launch OOD RStudio Server with:

+* **Number of CPUs to allocate**: 3

 ## Filesystem

-Checking the "Start rstudio with a new configuration" box should the RStudio [user state directory](https://docs.posit.co/ide/server-pro/admin/rstudio_pro_sessions/workspace_management.html#user-state-storage) (~/.local/share/rstudio) to be a mountpoint for a scratch filesystem (created by `singularity exec --scratch ...`):
+* **If the "Start rstudio with a new configuration" box was checked**: the RStudio [user state directory](https://docs.posit.co/ide/server-pro/admin/rstudio_pro_sessions/workspace_management.html#user-state-storage) (~/.local/share/rstudio) to be a mountpoint for a scratch filesystem (created by `singularity exec --scratch ...`), the following `findmnt` command should list ~/.local/share/rstudio:

 ```
-nweeks@holy8a26602:~$ df -h ~/.local/share/rstudio
-Filesystem                      Size  Used Avail Use% Mounted on
-/dev/mapper/vg_root-lv_scratch  397G   19G  379G   5% /n/home12/nweeks/.local/share/rstudio
+nweeks@holy8a24101:~$ findmnt -o TARGET,FSTYPE,SRC -R $(dirname $HOME)
+TARGET                                  FSTYPE SOURCE
+/n/home12                               nfs    rcstorenfs:/ifs/rc_homes/home12
+└─/n/home12/nweeks/.local/share/rstudio xfs    /dev/mapper/vg_root-lv_scratch[/rstudio-server.6P6RkQ/rstudio]
 ```

-If the "Start rstudio with a new configuration" box is unchecked---or if there is a problem with that feature---then there will be no filesystem mounted at ~/.local/share/rstudio:
+* **If the "Start rstudio with a new configuration" box is unchecked**: (or if there is a problem with that feature) then the following `findmnt` command will not reveal filesystem mounted at ~/.local/share/rstudio:

 ```
-nweeks@holy8a26602:~$ df -h ~/.local/share/rstudio
-Filesystem      Size  Used Avail Use% Mounted on
-tmpfs            95G   37G   59G  39% /n/home12/nweeks
+nweeks@holy8a24101:~$ findmnt -o TARGET,FSTYPE,SOURCE  $(dirname $HOME)
+TARGET    FSTYPE SOURCE
+/n/home12 nfs    rcstorenfs:/ifs/rc_homes/home12
 ```

 ## R Packages